facebookresearch/habitat-sim/docs/noise_models.rst

     and observations from real sensors.

-    A noise model can be applied to a sensor by specifying the name of the noise model in the `sensor.SensorSpec.noise_model` feild.
+    A noise model can be applied to a sensor by specifying the name of the noise model in the `sensor.SensorSpec.noise_model` field.
     Arguments can be passed to the noise model constructor as keyword arguments using the `sensor.SensorSpec.noise_model_kwargs` field.
 For instance, to use the `RedwoodDepthNoiseModel` with a ``noise_multiplier`` of 5